mattcarlotta/nvi/README.md

 ```

 > [!NOTE]
-> It should open a GUI installer, where you can select the "Desktop development with C++" workload.
+> It should open a GUI installer, where you need to select and install the `Desktop development with C++` workload.
 This gives you the MSVC linker, Windows SDK, and CRT libraries.

 2. Install LLVM/Clang:
 ```powershell